qha/community-core/README.md

 - Sidebar diameter 1.5 - 2.0 mm?
 - The cylinder is also called as plug or carriage in various sources.
 - Abloy classic key width: 6 mm

+# Special thanks

+- Lock Picking Lawyer and Bosnianbill for making lock picking videos both interesting and funny, and creating the Community Pick (or "The pick that Bosnianbill and I made").
+- Han Fey for documenting many Abloy cores in https://toool.nl/Publications
+- Matt "Huxleypig" Smith for documenting vulnerabilities of many locks, including disk detainer locks publicly.
+- Tarehjerne for creating a very clear video about Protec 2 (https://youtu.be/6zVSJ_wauwg) and providing info about disk detainer locks in general.
+- idanhurja for publishing lots of information about modern Abloy locks including publicly showing the picking tip he used for Protec 2 (https://youtu.be/AsG90UGRTpw) and documenting the similarities and differences of Exec and Easy: https://youtu.be/bH5936vuLlY and https://youtu.be/AEXP4zczivM
+- Schuyler Towne for publishing easy to explanations about picking locks with tentative method in general.